bebatut/slides/README.md

 1. Open a Terminal
 2. (If not done yet) Clone the training material GitHub repository: `git clone https://github.com/bebatut/talks.git`
 3. Navigate to the `talks/` folder with `cd`
-4. Set up the conda environment

-    It will install some needed tools (ruby, nodejs, etc) in a protected environment, without interfering with the existing tools or versions.
-    1. Install conda (if not already installed): `make install-conda`
-    2. Create the `bebatut_talks` conda environment: `make create-env`

-5. Install Jekyll, Decktape and related modules into the conda environment: `make install`
+4. Install Jekyll, Decktape and related modules into the conda environment: `make install`

 ## Generate the site to serve the slides locally